pszymczyk/embedded-consul/README.md

     /* tests as in example above */
 ```

-### Register Service
+### Register Services

-You can automatically register services in Consul via `ConsulStarterBuilder`:
+You can automatically register Services in Consul via `ConsulStarterBuilder`:
 ```java

     ConsulStarterBuilder.consulStarter()